 You who now will bless the poor shall yourselves find blessing.

 The holy saint’s footprints were enough to warm his page.
 So use my sugar cookie recipe and make footprint cookies!
 (The idea comes from the blog Catholic Cuisine.)
 And make sure you listen to Good King Wenceslas while you’re baking.
 Or, better yet, sing it!

 4. Practice almsgiving

-On St. Stephen’s Day, King Wenceslas wasn’t out in the snow to catch snowflakes.
+On St. Stephen’s Day, King Wenceslas and his page weren’t out in the snow to catch snowflakes.
 They were taking alms to a poor family.
 Set aside some time on St. Stephen’s Day to decide how you want to bless the poor.

 If you collected food during Advent, St. Stephen’s Day would be a perfect day to deliver it to your local food bank.
 If you can’t do that, there are loads of other things you could do: Pick up two or three second-hand coats at a thrift store, and deliver them to a homeless shelter.
 Buy pet food for a local animal shelter.
 Send a check to FOCUS or another charity that serves the poor.
 The important thing is that you pick one, and do it!